raspberrypilearning/rpi-python-sensehat-clear/en/step_1.md

-- The LEDs on the Sense Hat matrix can be cleared, to remove any text, letter or images you may have displayed.
-The Sense Hat Python module first needs importing, and a `sense` object needs creating.
+The LEDs of the Sense HAT matrix can be cleared to remove any text, letter, or images you have displayed.

+- First, you need to import the `Sense HAT` Python module and create a `sense` object.

 	```python
 	from sense_hat import SenseHat
 	sense = SenseHat()
 	```

-- Now the screen can be cleared:
+- Now you can clear the screen:

 	```python
 	sense.clear()
 	```
 - This clears the matrix by turning off all the LEDs.
-You can pass a colour into the `clear()` function, to clear the matrix with any specific colour.
+You can also pass a colour into the `clear()` function to clear the matrix with a specific colour.

 	```python
 	red = (255, 0, 0)